kingkwahli/OC_Creator/README.md

 # OpenCore EFI Creator
 ## OpenCore EFI and config.plist generation utility (updated)
+### Currently at OpenCore version 1.0.3
+-OpenCore version will always match Lilu, WhateverGreen, and VirtualSMC versions.

 I took the original OC Gen-X and am now updating the Kexts and Drivers and adding more options to the app.